trquinn76/classification/classification-nzl/README.md

 # New Zealand Classification/Protective Marking Model

-This project contains a data model for Australian Protective Markings, as defined in the [Overview](./documents/Overview/README.md).
+This project contains a data model for New Zealand Protective Markings, as defined in the [Overview](./documents/Overview/README.md).

 This model is derived solely from publicly available documents.
 The set of documents referenced when designing this